-Management has and will continue to evaluate the design of user access controls and SOD configurations for key applications at LHM and TCA.
-Where needed, access rights and assigned job responsibilities are being changed to resolve instances of inappropriate or excessive user access capabilities, and SOD conflicts.
-Additionally, key applications at LHM and TCA will follow the same standards of the Company's legacy ITGC environment.
+During 2023, management implemented a previously disclosed remediation plan that included the evaluation of the design of user access controls and SOD configurations for key applications at LHM and TCA.
+Where needed, access rights and assigned job responsibilities were changed to resolve instances of inappropriate or excessive user access capabilities, and SOD conflicts.
+Additionally, key applications at LHM and TCA now follow the same standards of the Company's legacy ITGC environment.
+During the fourth quarter of 2023, the Company completed the testing of operating effectiveness of the remediated controls and found them to be effective.
+As a result, we have concluded that the material weakness has been remediated as of December 31, 2023.